Algorithmology/list-sorting-tools-starter/README.md

 be published to the course web site.
-Your team must create and contribute to a pull request on the course web site's GitHub repository and ensure that your work is reviewed, revised, and published in advance of the Friday class session next week.
+Your team must create and contribute to a pull request on the course web site's GitHub repository and ensure that your work is reviewed, revised, and published in advance of the Friday class session for next week.
 Importantly, your implementation of the benchmarking framework and the sorting algorithms should be available in one or more additional GitHub repositories that are referenced in the blog post that you write.

 It is important to point out that your repository for this project was created